FutureActivities/Vuejs-Menu/README.md

              ]
           ],
           "classes": ["custom-class"],
-          "prefix": "<p>Custom HTML that will be displayed on the full Mega Menu before the links.</p>", "suffix": "<p>Custom HTML that will be displayed on the full Mega Menu after the links.</p>" },
+          "pre": "<p>Custom HTML that will be displayed on the full Mega Menu before the links.</p>", "custom": "<p>Custom HTML that will be displayed on the full Mega Menu after the links.</p>" },
        "standalone":{
           "name":"Standalone Link",